Dubai Holding

 Build the system first, then the sites.
 Invest upfront in a component library engineered for reuse.
 Every subsequent property migration becomes assembly rather than rebuild.
 Components stay synced with a single source of truth so updates roll out across many websites without manual rework.

 Encode the non-negotiables at the component level.
-Accessibility, RTL support, and performance patterns should be impossible to break at the page level — they need to be baked into the components themselves.
-Brand-level styles and variables stay controlled at the site level.
+Accessibility, RTL support, and performance patterns should be impossible to break at the page level.
+They need to be baked into the components, while brand-level styles and variables stay controlled at the site level.

 Enable the marketing teams to own their own properties.
 Structure the CMS so each team can publish and iterate independently, without requiring developer support for routine updates.